If it’s never our fault, we can’t take responsibility for it. If we can’t take responsibility for it, we’ll always be its victim.

 Now that you are fully committed to making positive changes in your life, it’s time to take full responsibility for your circumstances.
-By circumstances I of course mean the difficulties, challenges and problems you are experiencing that are making you feel helpless.
+By “circumstances”, I, of course, mean the difficulties, challenges and problems you are experiencing that are making you feel helpless.

-It’s absolutely critical that you no longer complain, blame or make excuses about how things are and about how they should have been.
+It’s absolutely critical that you no longer complain, blame or make excuses for how things are and about how they should have been.
 Things are how they are.
 It’s now up to you to take full responsibility for yourself in these situations so that you can make the most optimal decisions moving forward.